Terms and Conditions

-6. Once an au pair has been accepted by a family, no refund or credit will be available after more than 7 working days have passed from the date of acceptance.
-If a family cancels more than 7 working days after having made an offer to the au pair and after having confirmed this offer by telephone or in writing or by text or email to the Agency, the full fee will be payable.
+6. Once an au pair has been accepted by a family, no refund or credit will be available after more than 14 working days have passed from the date of acceptance OR if the family have completed & returned the agency paperwork &/OR the au pair has already booked and paid for their travel.
+The full fee will be payable regardless if a family cancels more than 14 working days after having confirmed an offer verbally, in writing, by email or text to the Agency.

 7. If an au pair fails to arrive or a visa is refused to an au pair, the Agency will offer an alternative applicant without further charge to be selected from its books ideally within a maximum of 4 weeks for a non-driver and 6 weeks for a driver.
 If, in the Agency's opinion a suitable replacement has been offered and not taken up, no refund will be payable.
 Should the Agency be of the opinion that it has been unable to offer a suitable replacement within this timeframe & the family then decide not to wait any longer for a suitable candidate to become available, a 50% refund may be offered.